v0lta/Complex-gated-recurrent-neural-networks/README.md

 activation such as the relu.
 The Stiefel manifold optimizer will also work in the real domain.

 You can turn off Stiefel-manifold optimization by setting `stiefel=false` when creating the cell.
-Please note that you will require a bounded cell activation function such as the Hirose non-linearity for the cell optimization to be stable.
+Please note that you will require a bounded cell activation function such as the Hirose non-linearity for the cell optimization to be stable in this case.

 If you find the code in this repository useful please consider citing:
 ```